SPVLoc: Semantic Panoramic Viewport Matching for 6D Camera Localization in Unseen Environments: Additional Experiments

 \subsection{Robustness against Furniture}

-S3D contains renderings of rooms in \textit{empty} and \textit{furnished} configuration.
-Table \ref{tab:s3d_supplementary} compares the estimation results for \textit{empty} and \textit{furnished} test images, but otherwise equal camera poses.
+S3D contains renderings of rooms in \textit{empty} and \textit{furnished} configuration. \Cref{tab:s3d_supplementary} compares the estimation results for \textit{empty} and \textit{furnished} test images, but otherwise equal camera poses.
 The results indicate, that the trained network is able to efficiently learn to ignore furniture in the images.
-This can also be seen by the output of the view decoder (see upper branch of Figure ~\ref{fig:view_correlation}) in the qualitative results in Figure \ref{fig:furniture_success}.
-The decoding of the input image is similar for the \textit{empty} and \textit{furnished} image and in both cases similar to the image rendered with ground truth pose.
+This can also be seen by the output of the view decoder (the upper branch of \cref{fig:view_correlation} in the main paper) in \cref{fig:furniture_success}.
+The decoding of the input image is similar for the \textit{empty} and \textit{furnished} image and in both cases similar to the image rendered with the estimated pose.
 The network suppresses furniture very efficiently.
-The slight decrease of around 2\% in 1-meter recall can mainly be attributed to furniture that obscures the visible room structure and makes matching difficult (Figure \ref{fig:furniture_fail}).
-The decrease of around 5\% in 10-centimeter recall can be explained, for instance, by wardrobes covering room edges, requiring the network to guess the underlying room structure.
+The slight decrease of around 2\% in 1m recall can mainly be attributed to furniture that obscures the visible room structure and makes matching difficult (\cref{fig:furniture_fail}).
+The decrease of around 5\% in 10cm recall can be explained, for instance, by wardrobes covering room edges, requiring the network to guess the underlying room structure.